Autodesk/aomi/README.md

 ## Policies

 You can seed policies separately now.
 Each policy has a `name` and a source `file` specified.
 This is recommended over using inline policies.
 You can specify a state of either `present` (the defaut) or `absent` but this is not required.
-Policies are also templates and thus subject to the same use of variables as all other templates.
-You may also specify per-policy variables in the `vars` variable when defining the policy.
 The following example will provision a simple policy.

 ----
 `Secretfile`